About Birth Control

 One of the toughest decisions that a lot of teens face is whether to have sex.
 If people decide to have sex, it means they must also take responsibility to protect themselves from unplanned pregnancy and sexually transmitted diseases (STDs).

-Check the articles below to learn some important information about different methods of birth control.
+Check out the articles below for important information about different birth control methods.
 You may be surprised — some popular ones aren't as effective as people might think.

 - Birth Control Patch

 - Birth Control Ring